anevaluator/vic-mh-adult-comm-analysis/README.md

 ## Usage

-1. Run the `data-import.R` script to read in the DASS-42 csv data file.
+Run the `mh-comm-analysis.R`.
+This is the only script needed to run the analysis at this stage.
+Subject to change.
-2. Run the `eda.R` script to undertake the exploratory analysis.
-There is a line in this script that can alternatively run the data import stage for you if needed:

 ## Disclaimer